 Force Multiplier Math

 He’s not stuck exactly.
 But he is circling.
 Each year feels like last year with some slight design changes.
 New manager, same meetings.
 Better gym shoes, same lack of gym.
 He keeps waiting for something to click, or level up, or kickstart.
 Instead, things kind of plod along.
 He has friends, sort of.
-A dating history that includes a few “almosts.”
-Hobbies that involve screens.
+A dating history that includes a few “almosts” and hobbies that mostly involve screens.
 There’s no dramatic failure to point to, which makes it harder to know what, if anything, is wrong.

 Thomas, it turns out, is terrible at math.
 Not the kind with calculators.
 The kind that decides whether your life actually goes anywhere.
 Let’s call it Force Multiplier Math.
-The name sounds like a PowerPoint slide and a bad action movie.
+The name sounds like a PowerPoint deck for a Stallone movie.
 But it’s real, and it’s running in the background whether you believe in it or not.

 This equation has three parts: your mentor (who helps you aim), your lever (the skill or habit you apply), and your compounder (the situation that multiplies effort over time).